Area v Point Elastic

-When considering your new sports floor you may be surprised that the high quality DYNAMIK Sydney or DYNAMIK London area elastic sprung sports systems compared to Point Elastic floors will give you a more cost effective alternative.
+When considering your new sports floor you may be surprised that the high quality DYNAMIK Komfort Plus or DYNAMIK Flexi-Beam Plus area elastic sprung sports systems compared to Point Elastic floors will give you a more cost effective alternative.

 Specific pricing implications are due to the differences in construction methodology which are compared below: